JasonHyun/MiFoodTech/design/design-journey.md

 Because we made many changes to the Market Page and the Why Us Page, we re-card sorted and re-sketched these two pages.
 Below is the re-card sort:

 ![New CardSort](newCardSort.jpg)
 In this card sort, we separated the business plan from the diagrams because we felt that it was important to be more specific as we were working on a smaller scale (between two pages instead of the whole website).
 We took the user's suggestions to switch the competition comparison with the labor costs graph.
+This allows the Market page to have more cohesive content, as well as the Why Us page.
+Additionally, we re-named the "Why Us" page (right) to "Our Technology" based off the user testing results.
+The new card sort makes sense for the new name since it focuses more on their technology and the benefits.

 These are our updated sketches:
 ####Our Technology Page